-Men depressed about their marriage might start to do things they otherwise would not do to feel better about themselves.
-They might start drinking, taking drugs, engaging in pornography, hanging out, or worse of all, seek the companionship and affection of another woman.
+Men who are depressed about their marriage might start to do things they otherwise would not do to feel better about themselves.
+For example, they might start drinking, taking drugs, engaging in pornography, hanging out, or worse of all, seek the companionship and affection of another woman.

 Frustration and Anger

-Husbands have a need to be accepted, desired, loved, respected, and appreciated among other things.
-If he doesn’t get those from his wife and begins to feel bad about himself or his marriage, then he may become frustrated and angry at his wife and marriage in general, especially if he has been trying to make things right with little to no response from his wife.
+Husbands have a need to be accepted, desired, loved, respected, and appreciated, among other things.
+If he doesn’t get those from his wife and begins to feel bad about himself or his marriage, he may become frustrated, angry, hostile, or indifferent towards his wife.

 Indifference and Resentment

-Indifference and resentment could easily grow if a man continues to feel rejected by his wife.
-He might become increasingly apathetic about his marriage and he’ll resent his wife for making him feel so bad.
+I alluded to the possibility of resentment growing for a rejected husband’s wife.
+He might become increasingly apathetic about his marriage, and he’ll resent his wife for making him feel so bad.
 He might start thinking that his life could have been much happier if he had married someone else or not gotten married at all.
 A man who becomes indifferent towards his wife and marriage will slowly become emotionally detached from both.

 Loss of Commitment

-If a wife rejects her husband consistently for years or decades, then he might eventually lose his commitment to the marriage.
-He slowly gives up on his marriage.
-This could open the doors to a plethora of further damaging things for the marriage.
+If a wife rejects her husband consistently for years or decades, he might eventually lose his commitment to the marriage.
+As a result, he slowly gives up on his marriage, which could open the doors to many other things that may gradually destroy the relationship.

-A loss of commitment means that he might stop trying to make things better.
-He might stop trying to build a loving relationship with his wife.
-He might resolve that things will always be bad and simply live in his misery.
-Conversely, he may abandon his marriage and seek happiness elsewhere, even with another woman.
+A loss of commitment means that he might stop trying to build a loving relationship with his wife.
+Instead, he might resolve that things will always be wrong and accept his misery, or abandon his marriage and seek happiness elsewhere.

-A marriage may go 10, 20, or 30 years before the husband “cracks” and gives up because he is rejected by his wife so much.
-In some cases, he might even reason that finding another woman to meet his needs will help him undo the negative effects of being rejected by his wife for so long or simply make him feel better.
+An unhappy marriage may go on for 10, 20, or 30 years before the husband gives up.
+In some cases, he might even reason that finding another woman to meet his need for acceptance will help him cope with his wife’s rejection.

-The thrill of having another woman who seems to care about him, respect him, and make him feel desired can be problematic to his marriage.
-He’ll find reasons to be away from his wife to be with another woman.
-His behavior will start to change at home.
-He may suddenly seem to be happier, but deep inside he regrets having to come home to be with the big disappointment and pain in his life—his wife.
+The thrill of having another woman who seems to care about him, respect him, and make him feel desired can be problematic.
+He’ll find reasons to be away from his wife, and his behavior will start to change at home.
+He may suddenly seem happier with his wife.
+In his mind, he has found the solution to his wife’s rejection.

-If a man is constantly rejected by his wife and he loses hope in establishing a fulfilling and happy marriage, then he may pursue one of two types of divorce to rid himself of the pain.
+If his wife constantly rejects him, he will lose hope in establishing a fulfilling and happy marriage, which opens the doors to separation and divorce.
 He becomes increasingly alienated from his wife until there is no emotional connection.
-There may come a time when he gives up and wants to get away from such an unhappy, unfulfilling, and painful marriage.
+There may come the point when he gives up and wants to get away from such an unhappy, unfulfilling, and painful marriage.
 He reasons that divorce is the solution.

 Nurture the Marriage

 Husbands and wives should nurture their relationship.
 Have regular intimate conversations about the relationship and each other.
-Have regular date nights, regular sex, regular fun, regular Bible study and prayer, and much more.
-A married couple should be together, and rejection is a major opponent of that.
+Have regular date nights, regular sex, regular fun, regular Bible studies and prayer, and much more.

 Don’t Blame Your Wife